aritra0925/CoTrack/README.md

 * Plasma blood bank
 * Gateway for donations to Covid cause thru Govt agencies/registered NGOs etc.
 * E-Commerce – online medicine supply ( both retail & bulk)

-**Services Used**
-This application is built using artificial intelligence and machine learning solutions offered by IBM - Watson Studio for chatbot conversion.
-Also, the solution is built using IBM’s NOSQL database Cloudant to ensure unstructured data is stored securely and easily.
-Apart from that Google Map SDK has enabled location based services to ensure each citizen is aware and informed anytime and anywhere.
-It has also used Covid 19 APIs as well.

 **Team Members:**